aogriffiths/relay/relay-specification-short.md

 Introduction
 ------------------------------------------------------------------------------------------------------------------------

-Relay is inspired by and compatible with PubSubHubbub (PuSH).
-It also has additional features that you might find useful.
-Relay promotes any server to be capable of being a Publisher, a Subscriber, a Hub or all three and content is effectively "_relayed_" between them.
+Relay is inspired by and compatible with PubSubHubbub (PuSH) but also offers additional features and extensions that you might find useful.
+Relay considers any server to be capable of being a Publisher, a Subscriber, a Hub or all three and content can be "_relayed_" from the Publisher to Subscribers directly or via one or more Hubs.

-The main difference to PuSH is that Relay requires all Publishers publish their content using exactly the same protocol as Hubs use to distribute content.
+The main difference to PuSH is that Relay requires all Publishers publish their content using the same protocol as Hubs use to distribute content.
 In other words a Publisher sends content to a Hub in exactly the same way as a Hub sends content to a Subscriber.
 The benefits are:

 * __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.
 * __Compatibility:__ Relay is compatible with PuSH v0.4.
-*  __Relaying:__ A chain of Hubs can be created for "_relaying_" content.
-This can be useful for distributing load or creating a proxy or / reverse proxy Hub between Publishers and Subscribers.)
+* __Relaying:__ A chain of Hubs can be created for "_relaying_" content, which can be useful for distributing load or moving content from within a private network, using a private Hub, to the public Internet, using a public Hub.